COVID-19 Vaccine Manufacturing

 While efforts are made to ensure data accuracy and completeness, given the lack of detailed information available publicly and the fast-moving nature these agreements, the data may contain inaccuracies, be incomplete, or be out of date.

-The dataset and graphics are updated every one to two weeks.
+The dataset and graphics are updated once every month.
 Given that this dataset is reliant on information reported in the public domain, it may contain inaccuracies, be incomplete, or quickly become out of date.

 Please contact us with comments and suggestions at firstname.lastname@example.org.